Workgroup (computer networking)

-In computer networking a work group is collection of computers connected on a LAN that share the common resources and responsibilities.
+In computer networking a work group is a collection of computers connected on a LAN that share the common resources and responsibilities.
 Workgroup is Microsoft's term for a peer-to-peer local area network.
 Computers running Microsoft operating systems in the same work group may share files, printers, or Internet connection.
 Work group contrasts with a domain, in which computers rely on centralized authentication.